The Origin, Evolution and Functions of the Human Mind

 .

 Seagulls learn to break clam shells by lifting the clams to a certain altitude and dropping them on rocks.
 Apes learn to extract insects from hiding by means of small sticks and to use stones as breaking tools.
-The domination of fire may have been the most important step in early ingenuity and, specifically, in human creativity [2].
+The domination of fire may have been the most important step in early ingenuity and, specifically, in human creativity [1].
 Thus, the recognition and remembering of successful experiences for later repetition, the building of experience, may have been the beginning of creativity.
-A significant factor in human life’s success or progress s the recognition of opportunities (as occurring in most lives from time to time), the mobilization of initiative for their proper utilization, and the pursuit of the next one.

-Consequently, a greater volume, variety, or addressability of available memory elements – the expansion of memory and also of the interconnectivity of memory elements – leads to a higher level of creativity.
-In teamwork, additional creativity is accomplished by the contribution of different educational background perceptions by different team members.
-Equally, new entrants to an established field or the entry of an individual into a new field of enquiry can contribute to new creativity – by facilitating new associative connections and new systems of thought.
-Initial usage of vaguely defined objectives or words leads to more associations and, possibly, higher creativity.
+In teamwork, additional creativity is accomplished by the contribution by members of different educational background.
+Equally, new entrants to an established field or the entry of an individual into a new field of enquiry can contribute to new creativity.
+Initial usage of vaguely defined objectives or words leads to more associations and, possibly, higher creativity!

 .